Ingenious Build — raising UX maturity in a live product

 my role

-Rather than pushing for a full process overhaul, I focused on making the value of UX visible through small, concrete wins — corridor tests that surfaced real problems, design decisions backed by data, and conversations that gradually shifted how product managers thought about user feedback.
+I joined mid-product — the platform was live, the design system had just launched, and UX had little standing in the organisation.
+Rather than pushing for a full process overhaul, I focused on making the value of research visible through small, concrete wins that gradually shifted how the team made decisions.

 the process